What Address Verify Does

 Click here for additional Address Verify documentation, including for on-premise installations.

-- To what level of granularity the address could be verified (i.e. broadly to Administrative Area or Locality, or more closely to Thoroughfare, Premise or Delivery Point.
+Every time Address Verify returns a valid result, it produces an AVC - an Address Verification Code.
+This code provides various pieces of information, including (but not limited to):- To what level of granularity the address could be verified (i.e. broadly to Administrative Area or Locality, or more closely to Thoroughfare, Premise or Delivery Point)

 - How well the input data has been able to be parsed (i.e. whether it was possible to split the provided address into its component parts)